pushpakrai/micro-blogging-sharegen/README.md

 ## Installation

-To set up ShareGen locally, follow these steps:
+Follow these steps to set up ShareGen locally:

 1. **Clone the repository:**
    ```bash